 Buffalo Bill Cody was an American symbol of heroism, freedom, masculinity, and strength in the American West.

-Demme very consciously brought the motif to the forefront of his storytelling in many different scenes throughout the film.
+Demme very consciously brought Americana to the forefront of his storytelling in many different scenes throughout the film.

 2. Movie Poster